-C.6.
-2/3, 3# The Institution closely monitors students' vocational/academic progress, for example through a system of personal vocational/academic tutoring and/or formative assessments, to ensure that they are capable of completing their chosen course/programme or Internship/Work Placement programme.
-The Institution has robust procedures for issuing warnings to students whose progress is unsatisfactory.
+The Institution closely monitors students' academic progress, for example through a system of personal vocational/academic tutoring and/or formative assessments, to ensure that they are C.6. capable of completing their chosen course/programme or research programme.
+The Institution 2/3, 3# has robust procedures for issuing warnings to students whose progress is unsatisfactory.
 The Institution is able to inform immigration authorities of students unlikely to gain their qualification in the expected time.

-C.6.1.
-AF, 2/3 Sample student assessment records.
-C.6.2.
-2/3 student files incorporating academic progress records.
-C.6.3.
-2/3 Written administrative procedures for dealing with unsatisfactory student progress and, if appropriate, reporting to immigration authorities.
+Supporting documentation required: C.6.1.
+Sample student assessment records.
+AF.
+2/3 C.6.2.
+Student files incorporating academic progress records.
+2/3 C.6.3.
+Written administrative procedures for dealing with unsatisfactory student progress and, if 2/3 appropriate, reporting to immigration authorities.
 C.6.4.
-AF, 2/3 Sample warning letters to students regarding unsatisfactory progress.
+Sample warning letters to students regarding unsatisfactory progress.
+AF, 2/3

 C.7.
-In the case of students requiring a visa, and where it is a national requirement, the Institution is able to inform the immigration authorities within ten working days of confirmation of voluntary withdrawals and deferrals, together with the reasons for these.
+The Institution records voluntary withdrawals and deferrals, and in the case of students requiring a visa, is able to inform the immigration authorities accordingly.